 Specification Pre-requisite Connection Requirements The virtual appliance is able to communicate with the out-of-band management network and any other networks from which you want to discover the resources.

-- The virtual appliance is able to communicate with the OS Installation network in which the appliance is deployed.
-It is recommended to configure the virtual appliance directly on the OS Installation network, and not on the external network. - The virtual appliance is able to communicate with the hypervisor management network. - The DHCP server is fully functional with appropriate PXE settings to PXE boot images from ASM in your deployment network.
+The virtual appliance is able to communicate with the OS Installation network in which the appliance is deployed.
+It is recommended to configure the virtual appliance directly on the OS Installation network, and not on the external network. • The virtual appliance is able to communicate with the hypervisor management network.